jkenton/drkenton/_posts/2021-03-02-Empathy-Always.md

 Thanks!

 So, please, dear reader...
 Remember that today you may encounter someone who is having the worst day of their life so far.
-Please know that their attitude toward you or others may be a result of that "worst day ever", and lend them some aid rather than scorn. <p />
+Please know that their attitude toward you or others may be a result of that "worst day ever", and lend them some aid rather than scorn. <br />

 I'm working on this too.